plan-net/core4/docs/source/logging.rst

 The core4 logger name is ``core4`` and replicates the :meth:`.qual_name()` of the class, e.g. ``core4.base.main.CoreBase`` for :class:`.CoreBase`.
 All
-plugin based classes have a special logger name starting with ``core4.plugin``.
+project based classes have a special logger name starting with ``core4.project``.

 To turn on logging to ``STDOUT``, ``STDERR`` or MongoDB set the requested logging level, for example::